Instein125/toxic-comment-classification/README.md

 ## Dataset

 The dataset is sourced from Kaggle and consists of comments labeled across six toxicity levels.
-The dataset contains a total of X samples, each with associated toxicity labels.
+The dataset contains a total of 160,000 samples, each with associated toxicity labels.

 ## Word Embedding